maxgrenderjones/streamutils/README.md

 --------

 -   Lazy evaluation and therefore memory efficient - nothing happens until you start reading from the output of your pipeline, when each of the functions runs for just long enough to yield the next token in the stream (so you can use a pipeline on a big file without needing to have enough space to store the whole thing in memory)
--   Extensible - to use your own functions in a pipeline, just decorate them, or use the built in functions that do the groundwork for the most obvious things you might want to do (i.e. custom filtering with `filter`, whole-line transformations with `transform` or partial transformations with `convert`)
+-   Extensible - to use your own functions in a pipeline, just decorate them, or use the built in functions that do the groundwork for the most obvious things you might want to do (i.e. custom filtering with `filter`, whole-line transformations with `smap` or partial transformations with `convert`)
 -   Unicode-aware: all functions that read from files or file-like things take an `encoding` parameter

 Functions